abeconnelly/scratch/Documentation/CGF-Schema.md

     StepPosition  []8byte  // Tile step position of k*stride element in LoqInfo (for back lookup) HomFlag       []byte   // bit vector holding type of entry in list below, lsb first

-    TileCount     8byte   // number of tiles
-    LoqFlag       []byte  // Whole path flag indicator whether it's a low quality tile or not
+    LoqFlagByteCount     8byte   // size in bytes of LoqFlag array LoqFlag       []byte  // Whole path flag indicator whether it's a low quality tile or not
                           // spanning tiles are not marked as low quailyt if the anchor tile
                           // is low quality.